Reed-CSTAR/guides/src/shell/line-editing.md

 # Line Editing

 As you might have noticed, using the command line can involve repeating yourself a lot.
-Bash itself actually helps you avoid most of the manual repetition by keeping track of your **command history.** You can see this for yourself:
+The shell itself actually helps you avoid most of the manual repetition by keeping track of your **command history.** You can see this for yourself:
 There's a file in your home directory called `.bash_history` on Linux and WSL or `.zsh_history` on MacOS which stores all the commands you've run in a given